microsoft/FluidFramework/packages/loader/container-loader/README.md

 - **false**: None of the above (Container.forceReadonly was never called or last call was with false), plus it's none that user has write permissions to a file (see below for more details)
 - **undefined**: Same as above, but we do not know yet if current user has write access to a file (because there were no successful connection to ordering service yet).

-Read-only state and event are accessible by components and DDSs (through ContainerRuntime.deltaManager).
+Readonly events are accessible by components and DDSs (through ContainerRuntime.deltaManager).
 It's expected that components adhere to requirements and expose read-only (or rather 'no edit') experiences.

 ## Proposal lifetime